Your Guide To The Best Pasta Pot (In 2021)

 • Can be tough to clean

-All Clad Stainless Steel Pasta Pot and Insert
+All Clad Stainless Steel Pasta Pot and Insert: Best Splurge Pick

 Most All Clad stainless steel cookware is multi-ply with several layers including aluminum.
-Not this All Clad stainless steel pasta pot though.
+Not this All-Clad pasta pot.
+This pot features stainless steel construction with an aluminum insert in the base only.

-Why not if multi-ply is better?
+Why not, if multi-ply is better?
 Because you don’t need even heat distribution for pasta pots where you are boiling water.
-Multi-ply helps avoid hot and cold spots on the cooking surface, this just doesn’t arise with pasta.
+Multi-ply helps avoid hot and cold spots on the cooking surface, and this isn’t a problem when boiling pasta.

-All Clad are one of the premier cooking brands, making high quality, Made in USA stainless steel cookware.
-I think they know or thing or two about making the best pasta pots.
+All-Clad is one of the premier cooking brands, making high-quality, stainless steel cookware.
+Many of All-Clad’s products are still made in the U.S.A., as well.
+This brand might know a thing or two about making the best pasta pots.

-This pasta pot is in fact not their biggest or their best, but I recommend it as a splurge.
+This pasta pot is not the biggest or best that All-Clad has to offer, but I recommend it as a splurge.
 It’s a way of buying a premium pasta pot at a more affordable price.

 As well as the pasta pot itself, you get:

-This isn’t the most versatile of pasta pots, and All Clad offer other, larger pasta pots with steamers for example.
-But at a higher price.
+This isn’t the most versatile of pasta pots, and All-Clad offers larger pasta pots with steamers… at a higher price, of course.

-Still this is a pot that looks good and will last a long time.
-If you like high quality cookware, and only need a small pasta pot, then this could be the one for you.
+Even so, this is a pot that looks good and will last a long time.
+If you like high-quality cookware and only need a small pasta pot, then this could be the one for you.

 Since the pot is dishwasher safe as well it is very easy to clean up.